TheTomik1/prague-pid-data-processing/README.md

     a_trains int not null
 );
 ```

-Warning!
-The `INTERVAL_MINUTES` variable is the time in minutes between each fetch.
-Please use PID’s API responsibly and do not overload their servers.

 ## What can I do with this?
 Well, you can use external tools such as [Grafana](https://grafana.com/) to visualize the data.